 Skinner was later convicted of kidnapping, as well as assault and battery with a dangerous weapon (a hypodermic needle), for abducting an 18-year-old teenager for six days and sentenced to 30 years in prison.

 Prior to his life sentence, Pickard was a gifted chemist, an ordained Buddhist priest and a UCLA researcher who received a master's degree from the Kennedy School of Government at Harvard.

 He also had a string of prior arrests for drug possession and manufacturing.
-According to lengthy profiles in the San Francisco Chronicle and Rolling Stone (the publication that dubbed Pickard the "Acid King"), the DEA suspected he was connected to the "Brotherhood of Eternal Love," a clandestine group of acid cooks who operated out of California starting in the late 60s.
+According to lengthy profiles in the San Francisco Chronicle and Rolling Stone (the publication that dubbed Pickard the "Acid King"), the DEA suspected he was connected to the "Brotherhood of Eternal Love," a clandestine group of acid cooks who operated out of the California starting in the late 60s.
 They also suspected that Pickard laundered LSD profits—with the help of three exotic dancers in San Francisco—to a well-heeled research institute that studied psychedelic drugs.
-Pickard, the exotic dancers, and the research institute all denied those claims.
+Pickard, the exotic dancers and the research institute all denied those claims.
 And the Brotherhood of Eternal Love has never been available for comment.

 For now, Pickard and Rumold will have to wait and see which records the DEA actually turns over.

 The lawyer suspects there's plenty of waiting left.